-Over the past three decades, Craig Robins has nurtured the growth of neighborhoods that combine commerce, culture and a strong sense of community as the President and CEO of Dacra.
-His distinctive approach to real estate development, passion for art and design, and commitment to innovation has unequivocally transformed Miami.
+Craig Robins is an entrepreneur and a real estate developer.
+As President and CEO of Dacra, his primary focus is innovative real estate development, nurturing the growth of neighborhoods that combine commerce, culture and a strong sense of community.
+His distinctive approach to place-making, passion for art and design, and commitment to innovation and sustainability have helped transform Miami.

-Early in his career, Robins focused on the revitalization of South Beach.
+Early in his career, Robins focused on the revitalization of South Beach, recognizing that it could be a significant inflection point in the growth of the larger city of Miami Beach.
 While others advocated for demolition, Robins and a core group of investors saw the potential for widespread neighborhood renewal.
-Years of meticulous renovation brought the grandeur of South Beach’s Art Deco District back to life, spurring an economic reawakening for the region.
+Years of meticulous renovation established the architectural influence of South Beach’s Art Deco District, spurring an economic reawakening for the region.

 Robins was encouraged by the impact of this critical work, and turned his attention to other neglected neighborhoods.
-He made a long-term commitment to redeveloping an 18 square block area of abandoned warehouses.
-Here, Robins has cultivated a new kind of neighborhood – the Miami Design District.
-Today, the Miami Design District is home to creative businesses of all kinds and it is the center of a vibrant community.
-The neighborhood inspired the creation of Design Miami/ and Design Miami/ Basel, design fairs that Robins owns in partnership with the producers of Art Basel, MCH Swiss Exhibition.
+He made a long-term commitment to redeveloping the Miami Design District, an 18 square block area of under-utilized commercial buildings.
+In partnership with L Catterton and Brookfield, Robins has cultivated a new kind of neighborhood, home to creative businesses and cultural institutions, at the heart of a vibrant community.
+The Miami Design District is the world’s first Gold LEED-certified neighborhood.
+The neighborhood also inspired the creation of Design Miami/ and Design Miami/ Basel, design fairs that Robins owns in partnership with the producers of Art Basel, MCH Swiss Exhibition.